finos/FDC3/CONTRIBUTING.md

 - Ensure that pull requests include a proposed update to the [FDC3 Changelog (CHANGELOG.md)](CHANGELOG.md)

+To make review of PRs easier, please:

+ * Please make sure your PRs will merge cleanly - PRs that don't are unlikely to be accepted.
+ * For code contributions, follow the existing code layout.
+ * For documentation contributions, follow the general structure, language, and tone of the [existing docs](https://github.com/finos/FDC3/wiki).
+ * Keep commits small and cohesive - if you have multiple contributions, please submit them as independent commits (and ideally as independent PRs too).
+ * Reference issue #s if your PR has anything to do with an issue (even if it doesn't address it).
+ * Minimise non-functional changes (e.g. whitespace shenanigans).
+ * Ensure all new files include a header comment block containing the [Apache License v2.0 and your copyright information](http://www.apache.org/licenses/LICENSE-2.0#apply).
+ * If necessary (e.g. due to 3rd party dependency licensing requirements), update the [NOTICE file](https://github.com/finos/FDC3/blob/master/NOTICE) with any new attribution or other notices

 **4.2.
 Triage**

 - The Maintainers will apply the proper labels for the issue.
 This may include an indication of the subject area or type (e.g. `deprecation`).